 Tinker, Tailor, Soldier, Spy is a seven-part miniseries based on the first book in John le Carré's The Quest for Karla trilogy; it aired in 1979 and starred Alec Guinness as British Intelligence officer George Smiley.
-He reprised the role in Smiley's People, made in 1981 and based on the third book in the same trilogy.note The middle installment, The Honourable Schoolboy, was deemed too difficult to film due to budget constraints.
-Together, the chronicle Smiley's conflict with his opposite number in Moscow Center, a legendary spymaster known as Karla (Patrick Stewart), and thematically deal with the minutiae of spy work and the emotional toll it wreaks on people's lives.
+He reprised the role in Smiley's People, made in 1981 and based on the third book in the same trilogy.note Together, they chronicle Smiley's conflict with his opposite number in Moscow Centre, a legendary spymaster known as Karla (Patrick Stewart), and thematically deal with the minutiae of spy work and the emotional toll it wreaks on people's lives.

 These series provide examples of:

 - Actually Pretty Funny: Haydon can't help but chuckle the entire way through Peter's interrogation by the Circus leaders, where Guillam snarks at Alleline the entire time.

 - Adaptational Attractiveness: George Smiley is described in Call for the Dead as short, plump, and always wearing ill-fitting clothes so he resembles a "shrunken toad".
 Which doesn't sound like Alec Guinness at all.

 - Animated Credits Opening: The opening titles are a sequence of Matryoshka dolls opening up inside each other, with the last doll having no face note .
 Seen here.

 - Arc Words: Control's words that "There are three of them, and Alleline".
 They get repeated through the series until the penultimate episode, when Smiley clears one of the suspects with the remark "There are two of them, and Alleline."